George W. Bush Tried To Develop A Pandemic Response System In 2005, Warned That It Was A Matter Of Time

 “My reaction was — I’m buried.
 I’m dealing with counterterrorism.
 Hurricane season.
 Wildfires.
 I’m like, ‘What?'” she said.

-Bush, however, reminded her that a pandemic might not happen during his administration, but it would happen eventually.
+Bush, however, reminded her that while a pandemic might not happen during his administration, it would happen eventually.

 Tom Bossert, who worked in the Bush White House, says that Bush was “obsessed” with the idea of a pandemic.
 Further, he says that, though some members of Bush’s inner circle were dismissive of the idea of the pandemic, other things happened during the Bush administration that made Bossert realize that nothing was off the table.